TomHarrop/tomharrop.github.io/resume.md

 2014--Present
 :	**Post-doctoral researcher**, UMR DIADE, Institut de Recherche pour le Développement (IRD), Montpellier, France.
-	I am using machine learning, data mining, statistical analyses and other bioinformatic techniques to study the development of inflorescence architecture in rice, which is related to crop yield.
-We used laser microdissection and RNA sequencing to characterise molecular events that occur in the developing inflorescence.
-We are now applying these results to study the effects of selection on gene expression during the parallel domestications of African and Asian rice.
+	I am using machine learning, data mining, statistical analyses and other bioinformatic techniques to study the development of inflorescence architecture in rice, which affects crop yield.
+We have used laser microdissection and RNA sequencing to characterise molecular events that occur in the developing inflorescence, and we are now applying these results to study the effects of selection on gene expression during the parallel domestications of African and Asian rice.

 2013--2014
 :	**Post-doctoral researcher**, Department of Plant Breeding and Genetics, Max Planck Institute for Plant Breeding Research, Cologne, Germany.
-	At the Max Planck Institute I worked on a bioinformatic and molecular biology project to compare the transcriptional response of several different land plants to UV-B exposure, which acts as an environmental signal.
+	At the Max Planck Institute I worked on a bioinformatic and molecular biology project to compare the transcriptional response of different land plants to UV-B exposure, which acts as an environmental signal.

 ### Professional positions